Running Safety for all White Horse Harriers

 As runners you have a responsibility to do your best to prevent harm to yourselves, your running partners or members of the public.

-Running, however safely organised, carries a certain amount of risk and those taking part in any running need to be aware of those risks in order to minimise and accept them.
+Running, however safely organised, carries a certain amount of risk and those taking part need to be aware of those risks in order to manage them.
+Good preparation before running can minimise and avoid foreseeable risks.

-Runners must inform a WHH Coach / Run Leader or other person within the group, if they are taking an alternative route or leaving the group.
+Runners must inform a WHH Coach / Run Leader or other person within the group, if they are leaving or taking an alternative route to the group.

 Runners maybe split into ability groups.
-WHH Coaches or Run Leaders or nominated persons should keep watch for back markers and check all are coping with the session.
+WHH Coaches or a nominated leaders should keep watch for back markers and check all are coping with the session.

 Runners should warn other runners regarding traffic, but individuals are responsible for road crossing.